-Additionally, the FORA Reuse Plan, City and County General Plans, Specific Plans, project-level certified environmental documents, and approved WSAs address service extension and provisions under MCWD if services are not currently provided.
-Under the approved plans and agreements, current and future water supply within the Proposed Project area will continue to be provided by the District.
-Thus, the proposed SOI Amendment and annexation will not affect planning, permitting, or design for those areas or projects such as to create any impacts to land use and planning.
+Regardless of the reorganization of boundaries under this proposed service area, current and future water supply within the Ord Community will continue to be provided by the District.
+Thus, the reorganization or governance structure proposed under the service area would not affect planning, permitting, or design for those areas or projects such as to create any physical impacts to mineral resources.